 When using Vagrant, we also recommend the package hostmanager and using VirtualBox to manage the environment.
 VirtualBox extends support and features across all OS and platforms to create and manage multiple VMs and operating systems on your local.

 - Composer - Used for dependency management.
-Composer enables us to manage the Magento components and their dependencies.
+Composer enables us to manage Adobe Commerce components and dependencies.
 Install on your local VM.
 For more information, see How Cloud uses Composer.

 Web server (local)

 We strongly recommend installing Nginx for your web server on your local.
-While Magento Commerce supports Apache, Magento Commerce Cloud uses Nginx.
+While Adobe Commerce supports Apache, Adobe Commerce on cloud infrastructure uses Nginx.
 To have your local as close to cloud installations as possible, install and configure Nginx.

 The following packages may also be helpful for your PHP installation: